Published:

 Key takeaways

-• The General Ledger captures the granular details of every transaction, acting as the central database that feeds all financial reports.
+• The general ledger captures the granular details of every transaction, acting as the central database that feeds all financial reports.

 • Proper alignment of your COA with Schedule E categories prevents costly errors; 22% of property owners lose deductions due to classification mistakes.